Perry and Healy out of The Hundred through injury

 Rodrigues said: "I'm so excited to be back in The Hundred.
 It's a world-class competition and I've had so much fun taking part in it previously.
 Headingley is a brilliant ground to play at, with great fans, and I can't wait to be back out there."

-The England and Wales Cricket Board have also announced a number of other player changes including replacements for Rashid Khan, Shadab Khan and Heinrich Klaasen, who will leave during the tournament due to international commitments for Afghanistan, Pakistan and South Africa respectively.
+The England and Wales Cricket Board also announced a number of other player changes including replacements for Rashid Khan, Shadab Khan and Heinrich Klaasen, who will leave during the tournament due to international commitments for Afghanistan, Pakistan and South Africa respectively.

 |Team